jochen777/jFormchecker/README.md

 ## Features

 * If you don't specify a description, the label will be dismissed automatically
+* Specify a help-text to display an aria-compliance description.
+(With nice bootstrap style)

 ## Remember: Standard form handling WITHOUT jFormChecker